sympal/sympal-docs/reference/en/06-Content-Types.markdown

 ## Default Schema

-A content type is simple, the only requirement is that you enable the model behavior named, `sfSympalContentType`.
-If you take a look at the generated code in your plugins directory inside the `sfSympalArticlePlugin` directory you will see a `config/doctrine/schema.yml` that looks like the following.
+A content type is simple.
+The only requirement is that you enable the model behavior named, `sfSympalContentType`.
+If you take a look at the generated code in the `config/doctrine/schema.yml` file of the new plugin, it will look like the following:

     [yml]
     Article: